 a.
 Interest income and expense on interbank transactions

-This item includes EUR 6 million on transactions with related b.
-Interest income and expense on customer transactions
+This item includes EUR 6 million on transactions with related parties.

 It also includes an expense relating to the sovereign guarantee amounting to EUR 32 million in 2019 (EUR 33 million in 2018).